Learning to Optimize by Differentiable Programming: Differentiable Programming for Optimization

-This dual formulation is unconstrained and can be handled efficiently by first-order methods in PyTorch.
-Under Slater’s condition \cite{boyd2004convex}, strong duality ensures that the dual optimum matches the primal optimum and that the primal solution can be recovered from the optimal dual variables.
+When $f^{*}$ is tractable and differentiable, the dual problem can be optimized using gradient-based first-order methods, with the constraint $\lambda \succeq 0$ handled via projection or reparameterization.
+Under Slater’s condition~\cite{boyd2004convex}, strong duality holds, and primal solutions can be recovered from the optimal dual variables through the KKT conditions.